nawwardiab/mern-expense-tracker/notes/notes-on-invitationLink.md

 3. **Security**:

    - The token should be random or a UUID.
-   - Storing it in plain text in the `Invite` doc is fine if it’s purely ephemeral. _May_ also hash it for extra security.
+   - Storing it in plain text in the `Invite` doc is fine if it's purely ephemeral. _May_ also hash it for extra security.

 4. **Auditing**: